 Since inception, we have incurred significant losses from operations and negative cash flows from operations.
-Our net losses were \$16.7 million for the year ended December 31, 2015, \$33.2 million for the year ended December 31, 2016 and \$30.9 million for the nine months ended September 30, 2017.
-As of September 30, 2017, we had an accumulated deficit of \$123.1 million.
-We have not generated any revenues to date from product sales and have financed our operations primarily through private placements of our preferred stock, convertible debt financings and borrowings under credit facilities.
+Our net losses were \$11.3 million for the three months ended March 31, 2018, \$42.2 million for the year ended December 31, 2017, \$33.2 million for the year ended December 31, 2016 and \$16.7 million for the year ended December 31, 2015.
+As of March 31, 2018, we had an accumulated deficit of \$145.7 million.
+We have not generated any revenues to date from product sales and have financed our operations primarily through our initial public offering, or IPO, private placements of our preferred stock, convertible debt financings and borrowings under credit facilities.
 We have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and clinical trials.
 We expect to continue to incur significant expenses and operating losses over the next several years.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.

-We anticipate that our expenses will increase substantially as compared to prior periods as we complete our Phase 3 trials of KPI-121 0.25% in patients with dry eye disease and prepare for commercialization of our product candidates, as a result of increased headcount, including management personnel to support our clinical, manufacturing and commercialization activities, expanded infrastructure, increased legal, compliance, accounting and investor and public relations expenses associated with being a public company and increased insurance premiums, among other factors.
+We anticipate that our expenses will increase substantially as compared to prior periods as we prepare for commercialization of our product candidates, as a result of increased headcount, including management personnel to support our clinical, manufacturing and commercialization activities, expanded infrastructure, increased legal, compliance, accounting and investor and public relations expenses associated with being a public company and increased insurance premiums, among other factors.
 Our license agreement with The Johns Hopkins University, or JHU, under which we license certain of our patent rights and a significant portion of the technology for INVELTYSTM (KPI-121 1.0%) and KPI-121 0.25%, imposes royalty and other financial obligations on us, and we may enter into additional licensing and funding arrangements with third parties that may impose milestone payment, royalty, insurance and other obligations on us.